Sudan calls mass protest against anti-Islam film

 Sudan used to host prominent militants in the 1990s, such Osama bin Laden, but the government has sought to distance itself from radicals to improve ties with the West.

-Washington has tough trade sanctions against Sudan in place, with officials often criticizing Khartoum for its human rights record.
+Washington has tough trade sanctions against Sudan in place, with officials often criticising Khartoum for its human rights record.

 (Reporting by Ulf Laessing and Khalid Abdelaziz; Editing by Alison Williams)